 Where are we now?

 Fast forward to 2018, there are 6,000 lawsuits pending in federal court from victims.
 These federal lawsuits claim that the use of testosterone led to heart attacks, strokes, and blood clots.
 The MDL proceeding centralizes all testosterone lawsuits filed throughout the federal court system.
-The cases are consolidated under one federal judge who handles all of the discovery matters that are common to all of the defendants.
+The cases are consolidated under one federal judge who handles all the discovery matters that are common to all the defendants.
 This helps prevent duplicative discovery and conflicting rules from different judges.
 The U.S. Judicial Panel on Multidistrict Litigation (MDL) ordered all federal lawsuits involving testosterone therapy products to be tried in Chicago.
 Overseeing the MDL proceeding is U.S. District Judge Matthew F. Kennelly.
 It is expected that the approval of direct filing into the MDL will drastically increase the number of new claims.
-By the time all is said and done, and all of the cases are consolidated, and all of the future cases filed, Judge Kennelly stands to oversee thousands of cases.
+By the time all is said and done, and all the cases are consolidated, and all the future cases filed, Judge Kennelly stands to oversee thousands of cases.

 Who is involved in these cases?